 WHOOP never misidentified me sitting still on the couch or lying in bed (while being awake) as being asleep, even though my heart rate might have been below 50 (i.e., close to or at my resting heart rate).

 Biostrap Sleep Lab

 Sleep Lab is Biostrap’s paid upgrade for its basic sleep tracking functionality.

 With Sleep Lab, you get additional features such as arm and leg movement tracking.
 What’s more, Biostrap allows you to capture and track any snoring using the microphone on your phone.

 I knew that I snore after consuming alcohol, but thanks to Biostrap I realized that I also snore after consuming dairy.
 That’s likely because dairy increases the production of mucus due to tightening of the nasal airways.

 To understand how your snoring impacts your night’s rest, Biostrap can overlay your oxygen saturation.
 That way, you can see if episodes of snoring align with low SpO2 measurements, which likely hurts your sleep quality and prevents you from entering deep sleep.

 Subscribing to Sleep Lab also increases Biostrap’s biometrics sampling frequency from every 10 minutes to every two minutes.
-That’s five times better than without the subscription, but still nowhere near as often as WHOOP.

 What’s worth noting is that Sleep Lab sessions have to be entered manually; they cannot be captured automatically.